 Overweight or obesity

-If you have high blood pressure or pre-hypertension, you can lower your blood pressure by making changes to your lifestyle.
+If you have high blood pressure or prehypertension, you can lower your blood pressure by making changes in your lifestyle.
 Your health care provider can help you find what changes you need to make and how to make them.

 These are the basics of a healthy lifestyle:

-Getting at least 30 minutes of moderately strenuous physical activity most days.
+Get at least 30 minutes of moderate exercise most days

 Use only nonfat or low-fat dairy products.

-Drinking alcohol only in moderation, if at all.
-This means no more than two drinks a day for men and one drink a day for women.
+Limit how much alcohol you drink (no more than two drinks a day for men and one drink a day for women)

-These same lifestyle changes are important if you have high blood pressure.
-The NHLBI and the AHA recommend that lifestyle changes be tried first.
-If these do not lower blood pressure enough, then you may need to take medication.
+If lifestyle changes do not lower your blood pressure enough, then you may need to take medicine.
 Often, people need to take several different medicines to drop their blood pressure to a normal level.
 There are two types of medicines that seem to work better at lowering blood pressure among African-Americans.
 These are thiazide diuretics and long-acting calcium channel blockers.
 Treating other chronic health problems, such as type 2 diabetes, is also important.